 Neck/fingerboard: Reproduction fingerboard with pointed end and dot inlays from the fifth fret

-Body: Maple back and sides, Virzi Tone Producer in place
+Body: Maple back and sides, Virzi Tone Producer fitted

-Hardware: Original bridge, pickguard and tuners with a replacement pearl nut and period correct reproduction tailpiece made by Jackson Cunningham
+Hardware: Silver-plated metal parts including Waverly three-on-a-strip tuners with engraved base plate and pearl buttons, mounted so that the cog is positioned above the worm gear.
+Short bound pickguard.
+Original bridge and short bound pickguard and tuners with a replacement pearl nut and period correct reproduction tailpiece made by Jackson Cunningham

 Notes: This guitar has been refinished and the treble side of the body, the neck and the fingerboard have been replaced.
 There are two three-inch cracks on the bass side of the body.